About Michael Carra

 Michael is a member of the United States Marine Corps League, 1st Marine Division Association, Air Force Association, Navy League of the United States, several major aviation organizations, and the Naval Order of the United States.

 He volunteered for service in the United States Marine Corps in 1972 and became a police officer in 1976.
-Michael’s law enforcement career spanned over thirty one years, including time as a fixed wing/helicopter safety instructor for the Airborne Law Enforcement Association.
+Michael’s law enforcement career spanned over thirty years, including time as a fixed wing/helicopter safety instructor for the Airborne Law Enforcement Association.

 Joining the private sector in 2006, his work experience included Director of Sales & Marketing and Sales Account Manager positions, for two separate companies.
 He retired from the private sector in 2012 and resides in Aiken, SC.